tarantool/tarantool/doc/sphinx/book/box/index.rst

 For example this is what the WAL file looks like after the first INSERT request ("s:insert({1})") for the introductory sandbox exercise ":ref:`Starting Tarantool and making your first database <first database>`“.
-On the left are the hexadecimal bytes that one would see with |br|
+On the left are the hexadecimal bytes that one would see with:

-:codebold:`$ hexdump 00000000000000000001.xlog` |br|
+| :codebold:`$ hexdump 00000000000000000001.xlog`

 and on the right are comments.

 .. code-block:: none